xStarbound/xStarbound/README.md

 - [Harder Core Mode](https://steamcommunity.com/sharedfiles/filedetails/?id=3527438945) — not compatible with xStarbound's Lua sandbox.
 Ask about xSBCompat support.
 - [inventory scrambler](https://steamcommunity.com/sharedfiles/filedetails/?id=3538536096) ([GitHub](https://github.com/bongus-jive/inventory-scrambler)) — not compatible with xStarbound's Lua sandbox.
 Ask about xSBCompat support, but seriously, why would you want to scramble your inventory?
 - [Light Limiter](https://steamcommunity.com/sharedfiles/filedetails/?id=3470727854) — neither compatible with nor necessary on xStarbound.
-- [NamjeShipwright](https://github.com/namje0/namje_shipwright) — uses an OpenStarbound callback not currently present in xStarbound.
-Even after that callback gets added, don't expect support from the author.
 - [OpenStarbound Revert](https://steamcommunity.com/sharedfiles/filedetails/?id=3509533339) — not compatible with xStarbound for obvious reasons.
 No compatibility patch is planned.
 Why do you need this on xStarbound anyway?
 - [Psychedelic Shader](https://steamcommunity.com/sharedfiles/filedetails/?id=3573193020) — modular shader support is OpenStarbound-only.
 - [Raptor's Metroid Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3541573028) — certain scripting functionality required by this mod is not currently present in xStarbound; this may change in the future.